splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows-tools.rst

 * Use Splunk's Ansible role to install the package configured to collect data (metrics, traces, and logs) from Windows machines and send it to Splunk Observability Cloud.
 See :ref:`deployment-windows-ansible` for the instructions to download and customize the role.
 * Use Splunk's cookbook to install the Collector with Chef.
 See :ref:`deployments-chef` for the installation instructions.
-* Use Nomad to deploy the Collector.
-To learn how to install Nomad, see :ref:`deployments-nomad`.
 * Use Splunk's Puppet module to install and configure the package.
 A module is a collection of resources, classes, files, definition, and templates.
 To learn how to download and customize the module, see :ref:`deployment-windows-puppet`.

 .. note:: See also :ref:`otel_deployments`.